knative/serving/pkg/activator/README.md

-# About Activator
+# About the Activator

-The name *activator* is actually a misnomer, since after Knative 0.2, *activator* no longer activates inactive Revisions.
-The only functionalities of the activator are:
+The name *activator* is actually a misnomer, since after Knative 0.2, the activator no longer activates inactive Revisions.

+The only responsibilities of the activator are:

 * Receiving & buffering requests for inactive Revisions.
 * Reporting metrics to the autoscaler.